arifgorkemozer/docspider/README.md

 #### Arif Görkem Özer, Fırat Çekinel, Pınar Karagöz, İsmail Hakkı Toroslu

+You can access the paper published in Natural Language Processing journal, from [this link](https://doi.org/10.1017/nlp.2024.63).

 ## Overview

 This repository contains a dataset, called DocSpider, for the task of converting natural language (English) to MongoDB querying language (MQL).